Endometriosis Specialist in Miramar, FL

-Dr. Dwight Benjamin in Miramar, FL can help diagnose your symptoms as endometriosis and determine the best treatment for you.
+Dr. Dwight Benjamin of Flamingo Women’s Pavilion can help diagnose your symptoms as endometriosis and determine the best treatment for you.

 Possibly, although the only way to know for sure is to go through a thorough examination and possibly a diagnostic laparoscopy by Dr. Benjamin.
 Most women have obvious symptoms when they have endometriosis, but symptoms affect each woman differently.